raducornea/raducornea/README.md

 - CS Student, Programmer, Video Producer 🎓👽🎥
 - Interested in Game, Applications and Web Development 🎮💻🕸️
-- Currently studying for an exam and doing little projects 🇫🖍
+- Currently learning a bit of Android 📱
 - Friendly & Growing > Hostile & Grown Up 💞️
 - For now, this is the only way to reach me 📫